Anna Hudlun: Humanitarian and civic work

 Jessie Carney Smith has described Hudlun as "Chicago's foremost humanitarian and community worker of her time".
 A prominent community figure, "Hudlun's kindness, nurturing, and generous contribution to the social welfare of the African American community were well known".
 Herself a respected member of the city's Board of Trade, she was active in the Quinn Chapel African Methodist Episcopal Church, and in the black women's movement.
 She worked to keep Chicago's mixed schools open, and assisted with the care of dependents of the Juvenile Court.
 As part of her work within the black women's movement and the Federation of Women's Clubs, she helped in placing people in Chicago's Home for Aged and Infirm Colored People, co-founded by her daughter Joanna in 1898.
 Anna was an early member of the Old Settlers Club, which sought to keep alive "the memories of the work of the pioneers and the Negroes and to be of general to the Colored people of the city".

 Joseph and Anna Hudlun also played an active role in the Underground Railroad, part of a network of black Chicagoans who fought the institution of slavery.
 Workers in Chicago, a center of anti-slavery activity, offered lodging, transportation, and were also personally involved in rescue efforts.

 Death and legacy

 Anna Elizabeth Hudlun died on November 21, 1914, remembered "in the hearts of all classes of Chicago's cosmopolitan people who honored and loved her".
-A newspaper report described her as "one of the oldest Afro-American settlers in Chicago", and noted that at her funeral – held at Quinn Chapel – there were more than 50 floral tributes, and "many letters of condolences were received... from all parts of the country."
+A newspaper report described her as "one of the oldest Afro-American settlers in Chicago", and noted that at her funeral, which was held at Quinn Chapel, there were more than 50 floral tributes, and "many letters of condolences were received... from all parts of the country."